amendelson/usc-data-2020/week13/README.md

 > As a general rule, the monthly employment and unemployment numbers reported in the news are seasonally adjusted data.
 Seasonally adjusted data are useful when comparing several months of data.
 Annual average estimates are calculated from the not seasonally adjusted data series.

-And then you'll use QGIS to make another map using the data.

-**Your editor demands a fresh angle on the unemployment rate, putting this month's numbers in historical context.** What can you come up with?

 ...